olegknyazev/GameTablesDocs/reference/data_types.md

 | Game Tables uses underlying Unity's serialization to apply properties to Prefabs and ScriptableObjects.
 So all the types listen here have corresponding types in the underlying system.
 See [SerializedPropertyType](https://docs.unity3d.com/ScriptReference/SerializedPropertyType.html) for more details. |

-## Regional Settings And Formatting
+## Regional Settings and Formatting
 Format of some data, for example floating point numbers, may differ from one language to another.
 To simplify things and reduce chances for mistakes Game Tables requires that all the source data is formatted in USA locale (en_US).
 If you import from Google Sheets, the target spreadsheet should have according locale (you may check it out in the File / Spreadsheet Settings dialog).
 If you import from CSV, the CSV should be formatted in USA locale, i.e. it should use dot as decimal point separator.

 ## How Types Are Used